-The Council has a substantial capital programme of £233m over the next three years.
-The capital programme included £50.9m spend in 2018/19.
+The Council has a substantial capital programme of £214m (latest approved position as at November 2020) over the next five years.
+The capital programme included £59.7m spend in 2019/20.
 Determining whether or not expenditure should be capitalised can involve judgement as to whether costs should be capitalised.
 The Council has greater flexibility over the use of revenue resource compared to capital resource.
 There is also, therefore, a potential incentive for officers to misclassify revenue expenditure as capital.

-Deloitte response
+• Deloitte response